Making a decision about what to do after high school isn’t easy, especially if many of your friends are headed to university.

 As entrepreneur Gary Vaynerchuk says: “You can’t live your life based on other people’s point of view.”

 Fortunately, education has changed a great deal and a lengthy university degree isn’t the only way to learn and grow your skills.
 There are faster options that deliver marketable skills with classes taught by experts in their field.

 Registered Training Organizations, or RTOs, are nationally recognised learning centres that offer vocational education and training, usually resulting in diplomas or certificates.
 These courses cover areas like hospitality, kitchen operations, business, event management, human resources and more.

 Many students use RTOs to quickly gain skills, allowing them to get better jobs, receive a promotion or become much more competitive in the job market.
 It also allows students to test a path without committing to years and years in a university degree program.
 Many jobs in Australia require these types of certificates and diplomas, especially in kitchen service, so you’ll be opening yourself up to many more career options.

 It’s an option perfect for students who want to keep learning, but have chosen not to go to university just yet.
 In fact, it can work especially well if you’d like to eventually enrol in university as it will give you credentials and experience that can help you pursue a university degree-- once you feel confident this is the right path for you!
 This is a path many school leavers take.

 We’ve all been there.

-Figuring out how to go from school leaver to happy, fulfilled adult takes time and action.
+Figuring out how to go from school leaver to a happy and fulfilled adult takes time and action.
 You may have plenty of ideas, or you’re not sure where to even start.
 You may have experience, or you may just be starting out.
 Wherever you’re at, you have the opportunity to live the life and work the job you’ve always wanted.

 As Henry David Thoreau said, “Go confidently in the direction of your dreams!
 Live the life you've imagined.”